 Lauda Europe Flight Cancellation Compensation

-Europe has laws to protect you if your flight is cancelled.
+Europe has regulations to assist you if your flight is cancelled.
 Here’s what you should know:

-If your flight is cancelled less than two weeks before you’re supposed to leave, you might get compensation of up to €600.
-But keep in mind – the airline doesn’t have to pay if they can get you on another flight that aligns closely with your original schedule.
+If your flight is cancelled less than two weeks before you’re supposed to leave, you may be entitled to compensation of up to €600.
+But there’s a catch – the airline doesn’t have to pay if they offer you an alternative flight that aligns closely with your original schedule.

 Advance Notice | Re-routing Requirements |